department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Who can be buried in a VA national cemetery and receive other burial benefits?

 Veterans, service members, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits.

+#### Service members

+Members of the United States Armed Forces who died on active duty may be eligible for burial in a national cemetery.

 #### Veterans who didn’t receive a dishonorable discharge